uccser/cs-field-guide/text/chapters/en-coding-compression.md

 ..
 GIF and PNG use a palette; GIF strictly 256 bits - lossless, except GIF reduces colour depth; use LZ - see general purpose
 .. best for images that don't have a big variety of colour e.g. cartoons, icons .
 These sorts of images don't work so well with JPEG compression because it isn't so good at sharp edges.
 .. choosing right compression method is important

-.. project Do the same as what is described for the above compression system, except instead of using “24 bit colour”, “256 colours”, and “16 colours”, instead compare 4 or 5 different amounts of JPEG compression, with two being the extreme cases, and the other two or three being various cases in the middle.

 {comment end}